INSIGHTS IN ACTION

 3. Save Money

 Reconciling your statements every month helps you identify subscriptions you meant to cancel and bank and credit card fees you may not realize you are being charged.
+Comparing actual charges to your expected bank statement balance can reveal small fees or discrepancies.
 Often, you can call the financial institution and have them removed.
 But they may only agree to a credit of a single month, not several.
 Recurring monthly services often offer a free trial, then automatically charge your card every month after the trial period has expired.
 If the statements are not reconciled regularly, it could be months before those charges are discovered; that means months of payments that are unlikely to be refunded.

 4. Verify Cash Flow